Mint from a Drop Programmatically

 for (const stage of drop.stages) {

-console.log(`Stage: ${stage.name}`);
+console.log(`Stage: ${stage.label}`);

 console.log(` Price: ${stage.price}`);

-console.log(` Max per wallet: ${stage.max_per_wallet}`);
+console.log(` Max per wallet: ${stage.maxPerWallet}`);

-console.log(` Start: ${stage.start_time}`);
+console.log(` Start: ${stage.startTime}`);

-console.log(` End: ${stage.end_time}`);
+console.log(` End: ${stage.endTime}`);

 }

-// Check remaining supply
+// Check remaining supply (maxSupply and totalSupply are decimal strings)

-const remaining = drop.total_supply - drop.total_minted;
+const remaining = Number(drop.maxSupply) - Number(drop.totalSupply);

-console.log("Remaining supply:", remaining);Step 4: Build the Mint Transaction
+console.log("Remaining supply:", remaining);Step 4: build the mint transaction

 Generate the transaction data to mint NFTs from the drop.